 What is COBRA?

 COBRA is an acronym that stands for the Consolidated Omnibus Budget Reconciliation Act.
 Part of this law (passed in 1986) allows individuals to keep their health insurance for a period of time after the coverage would normally terminate.
-This was meant to help workers and their families transition to a different health care plan without having to be uninsured for any period of time.
+This was meant to help workers and their families transition to a different healthcare plan without having to be uninsured for any period of time.
 The most common situation in which COBRA is encountered occurs when a covered employee leaves his or her job.
-In most cases, termination of employment also results in the termination of any benefits that employee enjoyed, including health insurance.
+In most cases, termination of employment also results in the termination of any benefits that the employee enjoyed, including health insurance.
 For example, if John received health insurance coverage through his employer but left his job, the employer would normally terminate that health insurance coverage the day that John left.
 COBRA would allow John to continue with the same health insurance coverage he enjoyed while employed for a period of time.
 If John’s family was also covered by the plan provided by John’s employer, they too can have their coverage continue through COBRA.

 Not all employer-provided health insurance plans are eligible through continuation under COBRA, however.
 First, COBRA only applies to health insurance plans provided by employers who employ at least 20 workers.
 For purposes of COBRA, it usually does not matter if the “employer” is a public or private entity, or if the employer is a partnership, corporation, or other business entity.
 However, COBRA does not apply to health insurance plans provided by the federal government or by religious institutions.
 So if John is employed by the federal government, or if John is employed by a church as a minister, he will not be entitled to continue his health insurance plan or that of his family under COBRA if he leaves his employment.